dlinh-n/dlinh-n.github.io/pages/misc.md

 <br>

 ## Credits
+This GitHub Page builds upon the
+<a href="https://lenpaul.github.io/Millennial/" target="_blank" rel="noopener noreferrer">Millennial</a>
+Jekyll theme created by
+<a href="https://www.lenpaul.com/" target="_blank" rel="noopener noreferrer">Paul Le</a>
+It was forked and modified under the
+<a href="http://choosealicense.com/licenses/mit/" target="_blank" rel="noopener noreferrer">MIT License</a>.
-This GitHub Page builds upon the [Millennial](https://lenpaul.github.io/Millennial/) Jekyll theme created by [Paul Le](https://www.lenpaul.com/).
-It was forked and modified under the [MIT License](http://choosealicense.com/licenses/mit/).
-For more information about Millennial (and other excellent themes developed by Paul), visit: [https://github.com/LeNPaul](https://github.com/LeNPaul).
+For more information about Millennial (and other excellent themes developed by Paul), visit:
+<a href="https://github.com/LeNPaul" target="_blank" rel="noopener noreferrer">https://github.com/LeNPaul</a>.

 <br>